-Teaching About the Wars breaks the curricular silence on the U.S. military engagement in Afghanistan and the Middle East.
+Teaching About the Wars breaks the curricular silence on the U.S. military engagement in the Middle East and Afghanistan.
 Even though the United States has been at war continuously since just after 9/11, sometimes it seems that our schools have forgotten.
-This collection of insightful articles and hands-on lessons shows that teachers have found ways to prompt their students to think critically about big issues.
+This collection of articles and hands-on lessons shows how teachers prompt their students to think critically about big issues.
 Here is the best writing from Rethinking Schools magazine on war and peace in the 21st century.

 Teaching About the Wars is divided into five chapters: